typedb/typedb-docs/11-query/00-overview.md

   - **[Insert](../11-query/03-insert-query.md)**: inserts a data instance according to the given statement(s), optionally, preceded by a `match` clause.
   - **[Group](../11-query/06-aggregate-query.md#grouping-answers)**: always as a part of a `get` query, returns the results grouped by the given variable, optionally mapped to the count of each group.
   - **[Aggregate Values](../11-query/06-aggregate-query.md#aggregate-values-over-a-dataset)**: always as a part of a `get` query, returns the statistical value of numeric attributes based on the given aggregate function.
-  - **[Compute Statistics](../11-query/07-compute-query.md)**: computes paths between two instances, clusters and centrality.

 ## Graql Answers

-Some Graql queries such as `get`, `aggregate` and `compute` are expected to return an answer.
+Some Graql queries such as `match` and `aggregate` are expected to return an answer.
 Depending on the type of query, the structure of the answer may be different (more on Answer types in the [Client API](../03-client-api/00-overview.md#investigating-answers) section).
 As a part of the [Concept API](../04-concept-api/00-overview.md), we can call various methods on the concepts contained in an answer to retrieve more explicit and implicit knowledge about them and their surroundings.